From robust tests to Bayes-like posterior distributions: The main results

 Let us now comment on Theorem~\ref{main1}.
-When the data are truly i.i.d.\ and the prior puts enough mass around their common distribution $P\et$, in the sense that $P\et\in\sM(\beta)$, then $r=a_{1}^{-1}[\beta+2\xi/(n\beta)]$.
+When $\etc{X}$ are truly i.i.d.\ with distribution $P\et$ and the prior puts enough mass around $P\et$, in the sense that $P\et\in\sM(\beta)$, then $r=a_{1}^{-1}[\beta+2\xi/(n\beta)]$ in \eref{eq-main1-ray}.
 When this ideal situation is not met, either because the data are not identically distributed or because $P\et$ does not belong to $\sM(\beta)$, $r$ increases by at most an additive term of order $\inf_{P\in\sM(\beta)}\ell(\overline P\et,P)$.
-When this quantity remains small as compared to $a_{1}^{-1}\beta$, the value of $r$ does not deteriorate too much as compared to the previous situation.
+When this approximation term remains small as compared to $a_{1}^{-1}\beta$, the value of $r$ does not deteriorate too much as compared to the previous situation.